- How does this work?

 - Can I give you my measurements and have you find cabinets that will work for me?

-To simplify this process, we provide detailed photos, descriptions, and measurements of each set in our online store.
+To simplify the process, we do provide detailed photos, descriptions, and measurements of each set in our online store.
 That way, you can see exactly what you’re getting.

 - How can I take a kitchen that used to be in someone else’s home and fit it into my own?